globulion/eopdev/gefp/README.md

 The package is designed for quantum chemistry calculations Currently, the implemented methods are:

-* Density Matrix Functional Theory
 * Density-Based decomposition of Mandado and Hermida-Ramon
+* Reduced Variational Scheme of Fink et. al

 The tutorial is under preparation.